Open daily, sunrise to sunset

 Witherspoon Woods is tucked-in next to the so-called “Princeton Preserve”, an exclusive development.
 The dumpy houses you see go for $700K and up; the nicer ones are $3.5 million or so.
 Do you think that guy cares whether someone from Trenton is walking along a trail with a view of his back yard?
 Probably he’s not too thrilled, but those liberal so and so’s who vote in Princeton made this public land.
 I figure it’s our duty as card-carrying members of the other 98% to make use of their generosity.
 Noblesse oblige survives in Princeton.

 Feel free to explore the whole park, but if you want a route that will take you 90 minuts or so, you’ll start at the Cherry Hill Rd parking lot and turn right when the short spur trail hits the loop.
 Go right almost immediately to check out the Devil’s Cavern (less dramatic than the name suggests, but still interesting) and stay left then right to get back onto the loop.
 Follow that until you hit a trail signposted for Stuart School (turn right).
 It’s worth following that trail all the way to the school, following the stream bed.
-You’ll then need to double back towards mountain lakes, and follow the trail along the fence line to check out Coventry Farm (magenta line in photo).
+You’ll then need to double back towards mountain lakes, and turn right on the red blazed trail.
+You can either follow the red trail along the fence line to check out Coventry Farm.